 For over 20 years our Culinary Arts High School has uniquely addressed the needs in Miami-Dade County for high quality, developmentally appropriate, culturally competent education and vocational training to help students ages 14-22 with autism and other disabilities.
-Our school is accredited, and well known for its effective strategies to teach students with autism, behavior challenges, and developmental disabilities.
-The impact of this program on our students’ journey toward independence is truly powerful as they gain self-confidence, vocational training and interpersonal skills.
-These experiences and skills are important foundations for them as we help find jobs and a place in our community for them to be productive and contributing citizens.
+Our school is accredited, and well known for its effective strategies in teaching students with autism, behavior challenges, and developmental disabilities.
+The impact of this program on our students’ journey toward independence is truly powerful as they gain self-confidence, vocational training and social skills.
+These experiences and skills are important foundations for our students as we help hem find jobs and a place in our community.

 "Finding the Easterseals Culinary Arts High School was the best thing that ever happened to me.
 Before, I felt sad and that I wasn't smart enough.
 But my teachers at Easterseals saw my potential and they never gave up on me.
 I am graduating with so many skills.
 After graduation, they will help me find a job and I am going to help my mother so she doesn't have to work do hard" - Orlanda Diaz, graduating class of 2016

 We are currently accepting McKay Scholarships.
 You may apply for McKay Scholarships HERE